 The City's governmental funds are accounted for using the modified accrual basis of accounting.
-Total governmental funds had revenues of approximately \$4.7 million and expenditures of approximately \$4.6 million.
-While revenues increased 1.4%, expenses decreased by 10.3%.
-The increase in revenues is largely due to tax revenue.
-The decrease in expenses is due to the decrease in expenses associated with public works including capital improvements.
+Total governmental funds had revenues of approximately \$4.6 million and expenditures of approximately \$4.6 million.
+While revenues decreased 1.7%, expenses decreased by 0.7%.